dunay2/ddbbpc1/README.md

 # ddbbpc1
-DDBB UML modeling using PlantUML with IntelliL
+DDBB UML modeling using PlantUML with IntelliJ